emx34/doofus/README.md

 ***There's a very important point and detail I want to highlight here...
 The LZSS code used in the Doofus game was designed and released solely for the Decompressor/Unpack process.
 There's no LZSS compressor code in the game itself :-) ?!
 The Compressor/Packer code is only in the hands of the programmers at the software company that produced the game.
-Normally, only the decompressor/unpacker code runs within the game, and no other code exists :-) After much effort and with the help of AI, I examined the decompressor code within the game and reverse-engineered it to write a Compressor/Packer code from scratch (237UNPAK.exe).
+Normally, only the decompressor/unpacker code runs within the game, and no other code exists :-) After much effort and with the help.. , I examined the decompressor code within the game and reverse-engineered it to write a Compressor/Packer code from scratch (237UNPAK.exe).
 This tool compresses/packs the game files in parallel with, or even with better compression ratios than, the original Compressor/Packer in the hands of the game's software company's programmers, and in a compatible way.